 A typical Monpan kitchen.
-That night we were to sleep in the smoky attic above.
+That night we slept in the smoky attic above.

-Gil & Jerry above the stream where Jerry had a leech attach to his eye.
+Gil Gillenwater and Jerry Dixon above the stream where Jerry had a leech attach to his eye.

-Troy mingling with the locals on our hike back to Pelung (Leaping Rat Lodge).
-We were as curious to them as they were to us.
+Troy Gillenwater mingling with the locals on our hike back to Pelung (Leaping Rat Lodge).
+We are as curious to them as they are to us.

-Gil & Bill Bacon give the porters a break on the hike back to the Pelung (Leaping Rat Lodge).
+Gil Gillenwater and Bill Bacon give the porters a break on the hike back to Pelung (Leaping Rat Lodge).

-Jerry Dixon & Troy Gillenwater take a rest on one of the swinging bridges over the Po Tsangpo River.
+Jerry Dixon and Troy Gillenwater take a rest on one of the swinging bridges over the Po Tsangpo River.

-Troy Gillenwater, Jerry Dixon & Gil Gillenwater.
-Happy to be safely back at the infamous Leaping Rat Lodge.
+Left to right: Troy Gillenwater, Jerry Dixon, and Gil Gillenwater, happy to be safely back at the infamous Leaping Rat Lodge.

 Tashi Island and its Tsozong Gongba Monastery appear to float as the crown jewel on the emerald Basong Tso Lake.
-Built in 1400 A.D., Tsozong means “Castle in the Lake”.
+Built in A.D.
+1400, Tsozong means “Castle in the Lake.”

-Here we boarded a hand-pulled log ferry for the short crossing.
-Troy, Chris and I each receive a special blessing from the head Lama in the monastery’s inner sanctum.
+Riding a hand-pulled log ferry for the short crossing to Tashi Island.
+There, Troy Gilenwater, Gil Gillenwater, and Chris Grace each receive a special blessing from the head lama in the monastery’s inner sanctum.

-A Buddhist ceremonial tent had been erected next to the lake.
+A Buddhist ceremonial tent erected next to the lake.

-Not to be rude, Troy, Chris and I got just as drunk on chang as the locals.
+Not to be rude, Troy Gillenwater, Chris Grace, and Gil Gillenwater get just as drunk on chang as the locals.

-The Potala (the Dalai Lama’s palace) is a 13-storied building containing over 1,000 rooms, 10,000 shrines and 200,000 statues.
-Situated on top of Marpo Ri, the "Red Hill", at 384 feet in height it has a commanding view over the Lhasa valley.
-The year we were there – 1994 – it was designated a UNESCO World Heritage Site.
+The Potala (the Dalai Lama’s palace) is a 13-storied building containing over 1,000 rooms, 10,000 shrines, and 200,000 statues.
+Situated on top of Marpo Ri, the "Red Hill," at 384 feet in height, it has a commanding view over the Lhasa Valley.
+The year we are there – 1994 – it is designated a UNESCO World Heritage Site.

 94-B #52 & 94-B #53